Notice of proposed rulemaking (NPRM).

 24. Amend § 16.215 by adding paragraph (e) to read as follows:

 * * * * *

 (e) Depositions of agency employees.
 (1) Depositions of Agency Employees will not be allowed except under the provisions of 49 CFR part 9.

-(2) Such depositions will be allowed only with the specific written permission of the Chief Counsel or his or her designee.
+(2) Such depositions will be allowed only with the specific written permission of the Chief Counsel or his designee.